OlyaOdjakova/Interactive_Rating_Component/README.md

 # Interactive Rating Component

-A responsive web component was built as a challenge from frontendmentor.io:
+A responsive web component built as a challenge from frontendmentor.io:

 https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI